AusNet Services is installing leading-edge technology across its electricity network to reduce the risk of powerline-related bushfires.

 This new technology is designed to reduce bushfire risk across the network.
 In some instances power will need to be temporarily cut to install and test the technology safely.
 This will affect some households and businesses at different locations across the selected regions.
-Where possible, testing will be conducted at night to minimise disruption.

 Customers will also receive outage updates via SMS if they have registered their mobile number with their electricity retailer.
 Once the technology is installed, the devices will undergo testing.
 During this phase, there is a small possibility there may be unplanned power interruptions.

 When REFCLs are operating, customers might experience more outages on Total Fire Ban days or Code Red days.
-On these days, the technology will shut down sections of the network where a fault is detected to reduce the risk that the fault causes a fire.
+On these days, the technology will shut down sections of the network where an earth fault is detected to reduce the risk that the fault causes a fire.
 Crews will be on standby to fix faults as quickly as possible.